mesterhammerfic/bjjstats/README.md

 black, flake8, and mypy)

 #### Try the pipeline locally
 > **_NOTE:_**  The `extract.py` script takes an optional argument of an integer to limit the number of pages to scrape.
-This is useful for testing the pipeline with a smaller dataset to save time.
+This is useful for testing the pipeline with a smaller dataset to save time. e.g. `python pipeline/extract/extract.py 10`

 with local csv files:
- - run `python pipeline/extract/extract.py 10 --output pipeline/load` to extract and transform the data to the `pipeline/load` directory.
+ - run `python pipeline/extract/extract.py --output pipeline/load` to extract and transform the data to the `pipeline/load` directory.
  - run `DB_URL=sqlite:///test.db python pipeline/load/load.py pipeline/load/athlete.csv pipeline/load/performance.csv pipeline/load/match.csv` to load the data into a local sqlite database

 with parquet files uploaded to s3: